 7. Principle that best interests of child paramount

-In performing a function or exercising a power under this Act in relation to a child, a person or the Court must regard the best interests of the child as the paramount consideration.
+In performing a function or exercising a power under this Act in relation to a child, a person, the Court or the State Administrative Tribunal must regard the best interests of the child as the paramount consideration.

+[Section 7 amended by No. 49 of 2010 s.
+38.]

 8. Determining the best interests of a child

 (1) In determining for the purposes of this Act what is in a child’s best interests the following matters must be taken into account —